Abhishekcr448/Tiny-Hinglish-Chat-21M-Scripts/README.md

 ### Acknowledgements

-- The inspiration for this project came from the [Tiny Stories](https://huggingface.co/tiny-stories) model on HuggingFace.
+- The inspiration for this project came from the [Tiny Stories](https://huggingface.co/roneneldan/TinyStories-33M) model on HuggingFace.
-- I used HuggingFace datasets and GPT-4 API for generating the everyday conversational dataset.
+- I used HuggingFace datasets and GPT-4 API to generate the everyday conversational dataset.

 ---